yemoalakija/Blog/README.md

 ## Testing User Stories

-* As a Site User | I can view a list of the music reviews so that I can select one to read
-    * At the top of the site there is a navigation bar with a link that lists all reviews when the user clicks on it.

-* As a Site User | I can view a list of the concert reviews so that I can select one to read
+* As a Site User | I can view a list of blog post so that I can select one to read
-   * At the top of the site there is a navigation bar with a link that lists all concert reviews when the user clicks on it.
+    * At the top of the site there is a navigation bar with a link that lists all blog posts when the user clicks on it.

-* As a Site User | I can click on a specific review so that I can read it in detail
+* As a Site User | I can click on a specific post so that I can read it in detail
-   * At the top of the site there is a navigation bar with a link that lists all album reviews when the user clicks on it.
+   * At the top of the site there is a navigation bar with a link that lists all blogs post.

-* As a Site User | I can like and unlike a review so that it is possible for me to interact with the review
+* As a Site User | I can like and unlike a post so that it is possible for me to interact with the comments
-    * When the user is logged it is possible to click on a heart on the review detail page to like / unlike a review.
+    * When the user is logged it is possible to click on a heart on the blog detail page to like / unlike a review.

-* As a Site User | I can view the number of likes on each review so that I can see how popular a specific review is
+* As a Site User | I can view the number of likes on each blog so that I can see how popular a specific review is
-    * On the review detail page the user can see how many likes the specific review has.
+    * On the blog detail page the user can see how many likes the specific blog has.

-* As a Site User | I can contact Review Alliance in an easy way so that I can interact with them if I have a need for it
-    * In the footer there is clear information about how to contact Review | Alliance.

 * As a Site User | I can navigate easy on the site through paginated list of posts so that I feel comfortable using the site
-    * On the review pages the pagination is activated when there are more than 6 reviews on a page.
+    * On the blogs pages the pagination is activated when there are more than 4 blogs post on a page.

-* As a Site User | I can view comments on a specific review so that I can read the conversations between different users on the site
+* As a Site User | I can view comments on a specific blog so that I can read the conversations between different users on the site
-    * When the user clicks on a specific review the comment section can, in an easily way, be viewed.
+    * When the user clicks on a specific blog, the comment section can, in an easily way, be viewed.

-* As a Site User | I can sign up an account so that I can like and comment on reviews, create a profile page, create own reviews and edit / remove my reviews
+* As a Site User | I can sign up an account so that I can like and comment on blogs, create a profile page, create own reviews and edit / remove my blog
     * In the navigation bar the user can click the Login / Sign up link to either login or sign up for a new account.
 When this is done the user can interact on the page as stated in the user story).

-* As a Site User | I can create a profile page so that other reviewers can read about who I am
+* As a Site User | I can create a profile page so that other bloggers can read about who I am
     * If a user is registered and logged in there is a 'Show Profile'-page in the navigation menu where the user can fill in profile details.
-The profile is shown for the site users in the about section.
+The profile is shown for the site users in the blog posts.

 * As a Site User | I can comment on a review so that I can be involved in the conversation
-    * When the user is logged in they can write a comment on a specific review on the review detail page.
+    * When the user is logged in they can write a comment on a specific blog.

-* As a Site User | I can edit my comment so that I can change the content if needed
-    * When the user is logged in an edit button appears on the all comments that the specific user has written.
-When the user clicks the edit button they can change the content in the comment.

-* As a Site User | I can remove my review so that I have full control of my reviews
-    * When the user is logged in a delete button appears on the all comments that the specific user has written.
-When the user clicks the delete button they get the option to delete the comment.

-* As a Site User | I can choose to see my own reviews so that I can find them easily
-    * When a user is logged in they can choose to view their own reviews through the link 'My Reviews'.

-* As a Site User | I can create a new review so that I can contribute to with new content to Review Alliance
-    * When a user is logged in they can create a new review through the 'Create New Review'-link in the navigation bar.

-* As a Site User | I can log out from the site so that I can feel safe that nobody can access my information
-    * When the user is logged in it is possible to choose the 'Log Out'-option in the navigation menu.

-* As a Site User | I can create draft reviews so that I can finish writing the content later
-    * When a logged in user creates a review they have the possibility to set the status on the review either on published or draft.

-* As a Site User | I can get visual feedback when interacting with the content so that I can be sure how I have interacted with the page
-    * When the user sign in, sign out, create / update / deletes reviews and comments they always get a confirmation message to secure visual feedback.

 * As a Site Admin | I can log out from the site so that I can feel safe that nobody can access my information
    * When the admin is logged in it is possible to choose the 'Log Out'-option in the navigation menu.

-* As a Site Admin | I can create, read, update and delete reviews so that I can manage my review content
+* As a Site Admin | I can create, read, update and delete blogs post so that I can manage my review content
     * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
-In this area the user can read, update and delete reviews.
-Creation of reviews can be made the same way as any logged in user.
-Updating reviews can only be made if the administrator has written the original review.
+In this area the user can read, update and delete blogs.
+Creation of blogs can be made the same way as any logged in user.
+Updating blogs can only be made if the administrator has written the original blog.

 * As a Site Admin | I can approve reviews so that I can secure high quality of the content
     * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
-In this area the user can approve / unapprove / publish / unpublish reviews.
+In this area the user can approve / unapprove / publish / unpublish blogs.

 * As a Site Admin | I can approve and disapprove comments so that I can secure a safe environment for the Site Users
     * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
 In this area the user can approve / unapprove comments.